allpix-squared/allpix-squared/src/modules/DepositionCosmics/README.md

 * `altitude`: Altitude for which the shower particles should be simulated.
 Possible values are `0m`, `2100m` and `11300m`, defaults to sea level, i.e. `0m`.
 It should be noted that the particle incidence plane is always located at `z = 0` independent of the simulated altitude.
 * `min_particles`: Minimum number of particles required for a shower to be considered.
 Defaults to `1`.
 * `max_particles`: Maximum number of particles in a shower before additional particles are cut off.
 Defaults to `100000`
+* `area`: Side length of the squared area for which incident particles are simulated.
+This can maximally be `300m`.
+By default, the maximum size is automatically derived from the dimensions of the detector setup of the current simulation.

 ### Usage